predomics/gpredomics/README.md

   - `prevalence` : or presence/absence, features above data_type_minimum are 1 others are 0,
   - `log` : features are now equal to their log (`feature.ln()` in Rust).
 Features below data_type_minimum are set to this value before log transformation.

-- the Beam Algorithm is in beta version and fit on AUC.
+- the Beam Algorithm is in beta version.
 This beta version is not compatible yet with Pow2 language.
 Two submethods are currently available :

   - `exhaustive` generates all the possible combinations of features selected at each epoch (an epoch is a population of individuals of size k) which is equivalent of terBeam in Predomics terms.
   - `extend` adds each of the features selected to each of the best extendable_models at each epoch.